kbr-net/sdrive4cpc/README.md

 stored on SD back to *real disc*, and create images from disc (some copy protection may be fail).

+<span style="color:red">There is an evil bug on writing to SD-Card, which destroys the data sometimes, i didn't found yet. **Please be aware to backup your data!**</span>

 ## Wirering:

 	CPC parallel port		SD-Card